-We have recovered millions of dollars for our clients since nineteen seventy three as the result of damages sustained in auto accidents, work related injuries, medical malpractice, cases, legal malpractice cases, slip and fall cases, dog bite cases and motor cycle accidents.
+We have recovered millions of dollars for our clients since nineteen seventy three for * auto accidents * work related injuries * medical malpractice cases * legal malpractice cases * motorcycle accidents * dog bite cases * slip and fall cases.
 We bring over 46 years of continuous experience to your accident case.

 The amount of your recovery will depend upon the skill and experience of your lawyer.
 We are always available to provide clear answers to your questions.

 Call now and find out how much your case is worth.
 410 - 486 - 1800 24/7

 Negligence actions form a the basis for civil litigation as opposed to criminal litigation when suing for damages based on a variety of different types of injury.

 The injured person, called the Plaintiff, must be able to establish that the Defendant had a duty to the Plaintiff or the injured party or to the general public, that the Defendant's action the Defendant's failure to act was not that type of action that a reasonably prudent person would have committed and that the damages were either directly or proximately caused the injuries to the Plaintiff.

 At Hyatt Legal Services, it is our objective to prepare each element of each case in order to maximize recovery.
 At such time that it is established that the defendant owed a duty of care to the Plaintiff the issue of if a duty was breached must be resolved.
 There are different standards that have to be taken into account in order to make these determinations.
 A Defendant who with knowledge subjects a Plaintiff to a certain Laval of risk of loss may be found to breach that duty.
 The defendant who does not conduct his or her actions that conforms to the standard that any reasonable person in a similar situation could have realized may also breach that duty.